GNTC awards scholarships to 32 regional high school graduates

 Resources for the GNTC High School Graduate Scholarships are raised through GNTC employee donations on all six campuses and through annual fundraising events.

-The winners of the 2019 GNTC Foundation Scholarships are Morgan Niederhuth, Armuchee HS; Hyson Golden, Calhoun HS; Brady Carney, Calhoun College and Career Academy; Harmony Shaw, Cedartown HS; Kaitlin Minard, Chattooga HS; David Chavez Lara, Coahulla Creek HS; Christopher J. Brockman, Coosa HS; Robin Drew, Dade County HS; Maynor Escobar, Dalton HS; Samuel Moland, Floyd County College and Career Academy; Nathaniel Tate, Gordon Central HS; Bryan Contreras, Gordon County College and Career Academy; Chanler Hysell, Gordon Lee HS; Eric Dumas, Heritage HS; Makinsey Cherie Reynolds, LaFayette HS; Dylan Matthew Simpson, Lakeview-Fort Oglethorpe HS; Kate Danielle Russell, Model HS; Leydi Ballesteros, Morris Innovative HS; Jasmine McCollumn, Murray County HS; Sydney Stanley, North Murray HS; Derick Densmore, Northwest Georgia College and Career Academy; Priscilla Pimentel, Northwest Whitfield HS; Hannah Jackson, Pepperell HS; Evelyn Fraire, Phoenix HS; Jocelyn Medina, Polk County College and Career; Janet Yepez, Ridgeland HS; David Hayes, Ringgold HS; Peyton Jones, Rockmart HS; Erik Domingo, Rome HS; Payton Woodring, Sonoraville, HS; Montserrath Cruz, Southeast HS; and Bill Ramirez, Trion HS.
+The winners of the 2019 GNTC Foundation Scholarships are Morgan Niederhuth, Armuchee High; Hyson Golden, Calhoun High; Brady Carney, Calhoun College and Career Academy; Harmony Shaw, Cedartown High; Kaitlin Minard, Chattooga High; David Chavez Lara, Coahulla Creek High; Christopher J. Brockman, Coosa High; Robin Drew, Dade County High; Maynor Escobar, Dalton High; Samuel Moland, Floyd County College and Career Academy; Nathaniel Tate, Gordon Central High; Bryan Contreras, Gordon County College and Career Academy; Chanler Hysell, Gordon Lee High; Eric Dumas, Heritage High; Makinsey Cherie Reynolds, LaFayette High; Dylan Matthew Simpson, Lakeview-Fort Oglethorpe High; Kate Danielle Russell, Model High; Leydi Ballesteros, Morris Innovative High; Jasmine McCollumn, Murray County High; Sydney Stanley, North Murray High; Derick Densmore, Northwest Georgia College and Career Academy; Priscilla Pimentel, Northwest Whitfield High; Hannah Jackson, Pepperell High; Evelyn Fraire, Phoenix High; Jocelyn Medina, Polk County College and Career; Janet Yepez, Ridgeland High; David Hayes, Ringgold High; Peyton Jones, Rockmart High; Erik Domingo, Rome High; Payton Woodring, Sonoraville, High; Montserrath Cruz, Southeast High; and Bill Ramirez, Trion High.

 “We’re honored to support and encourage high school students in our nine-county service area by providing these scholarships to help further their education,” said Michelle Beatson, GNTC foundation administrator.
 “Georgia Northwestern is a vital foundation to so many of our high school graduates.
 This scholarship is aimed at assisting students with the cost of education and to help get them on the road to a successful future.”